-The City intends to take ownership of approximately 24 acres of land located at 2800 South Sacramento Avenue in Chicago, Cook County, Illinois (the "Property"), commonly referred to as the "Celotex Site" (EPA ID No. ILD051053692), and thereafter transfer or lease the Property to the Park District.
+The City intends to take ownership of approximately 24 acres of land located at 2800 South Sacramento Avenue in Chicago, Cook County, Illinois (the "Property"), commonly referred to as the "Celotex Site," (EPA ID No. ILD051053692), and thereafter transfer or lease the Property to the Park District.
 The Property is to be acquired by the City through a condemnation or sale in lieu of condemnation.
 The Property is generally bounded on the north by 27th Street; on the east by Sacramento and Whipple Avenues; on the west by Albany Avenue and on the south by an adjacent facility owned by the City.
-The Property is more precisely described in Exhibit A (Property Description) to the Declaration of Restrictive

-Covenants in Exhibit 3, and its location and detail are depicted on the maps in Exhibits 1 and 2 (on which the Property is referred to as the "Celotex Site").
+The Property is more precisely described in Exhibit A (Property Description) to the Declaration of Restrictive Covenants in Exhibit 3, and its location and detail are depicted on the maps in Exhibits 1 and 2 (on which the Property is referred to as the "Celotex Site").

-The City, through its Department of Zoning and Land Use Planning (formerly known as the Department of Planning and Development) and its Department of Environment, has been a leader in establishing sustainable development standards and initiatives for urban areas.
+The City, through its Department of Planning and Development and its Department of Environment, has been a leader in establishing sustainable development standards and initiatives for urban areas.
 Through its planning document entitled CitySpace: An Open Space Plan for Chicago, published in 1998, the City set a goal of providing at least two acres of open space for every 1,000 residents in each community.
-The Property is in the South Lawndale community, which currently has only three-fourths of an acre of open space for every 1,000 residents.
-The City Parties will develop the Property as a park, incorporating sustainable development practices and features as outlined below.
+The Property is in the South Lawndale community, which currently has only three-fourths of an acre of open space for every 1,000 residents will develop the park, incorporating sustainable development practices and features, as outlined below.